laconbass/iai-oop/README.md

 This node module attemps to be an abstraction layer with all the desired practices for OOP on [iai](https://github.com/laconbass/iai) components or sub-components.
-It should provide the lower level prototypes, constructors, and util functions to solve and implement any kind of logic on any iai component.
+It should provide the lower level prototypes, constructors, and util functions to solve and implement any kind of logic related to OOP.

 # Practical inheritance